Class 6 Exam > Class 6 Notes > Science Class 6 > Worksheet Solutions: Components of Food

 Ans: Obesity is a condition where excessive fat accumulates in the body, leading to being overweight.
 It is caused by consuming more calories than the body needs.

-Ans: Children need more protein in their diet because proteins are essential for their growth and development.
+Ans: Children require more protein in their diet for several important reasons:

 Ans: Night blindness is a condition where a person finds it difficult to see in low light conditions or complete darkness.
 Symptoms include poor vision at night or in dim light.